Case Study · Workforce Retention

 Key Insights

 The pattern in retention engagements is that workers articulate their reason for leaving in the language that is socially acceptable and easy to defend — usually compensation.
 The actual decision-making process is more complex, and the schedule is often the variable that pushed them to start looking in the first place.
-The diagnostic that distinguishes the trigger from the deciding factor is what makes the difference between an effective intervention and an expensive one that doesn’t solve the problem.
+In this case, the schedule gap was specific and identifiable: workers were leaving for a fundamentally different time-off experience, not primarily for a higher wage.

 Is Your Operation Facing the Same Question?

-If your operation is losing workers in a competitive labor market and the planned response is a wage adjustment, the most useful first step is testing whether compensation is actually the largest variable driving the exits.
+If your operation is losing workers to competitors with structurally different schedule offerings, and the planned response is a wage adjustment, the most useful first step is testing whether compensation is actually the largest variable driving the exits.
 The answer changes the cost and structure of the response significantly — and the data needed to answer the question is usually already in the exit interview file.

 Frequently Asked Questions